openstack/api-site/firstapp/source/getting_started.rst

         http://controller:5000

-How you'll interact with OpenStack
+How you interact with OpenStack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this tutorial, you interact with your OpenStack cloud through the SDK that